amitlals/amitlals/README.md

 A little bit about me:

-- Principal Technical Specialist/Architect @ Microsoft.
+- Principal Technical Specialist/Architect.
 A seasoned IT Architect and Cloud Engineer with rich technology and multi-Cloud exposure.
 - Helping customers all over the world to accelerate their digital transformation leveraging SAP on Azure
 - Part of the Microsoft SAP SPT [SAP on Azure team](https://aka.ms/saponazure)
 - SAP & Accenture Alumni